wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 ##  Measurement sequence

-The client randomly permutes three servers from the list, and seqeuntially queries them.
+The client randomly permutes three servers from the list, and sequentially queries them.
 The first probe uses a NONC that is randomly generated.
 The second query uses H(resp||rand) where rand is a random 32 byte value and resp is the entire response to the first probe.
 The third query uses H(resp||rand) for a different 32 byte